robdimsdale/wl/README.md

 - The library provides access to all of the endpoints documented in the [official API docs](https://developer.wunderlist.com/documentation/), plus additional useful methods like `inbox` and `delete-all-tasks`.
 - The CLI is written in golang, which results in an statically-compiled CLI.

+## Library

+### Supported Golang versions

+The code is tested against the latest patch versions of golang 1.2, 1.3, 1.4 and 1.5.

+### Getting the code

+The [**develop**](https://github.com/robdimsdale/wundergo/tree/develop) branch is where active development takes place; it is not guaranteed that any given commit will be stable.

+The [**master**](https://github.com/robdimsdale/wundergo/tree/master) branch points to a stable commit.
+All tests should pass.

 ## CLI Binary

 A CLI is provided with support for some utility functions (e.g. list all tasks, delete all folders).